frarent/dpt_of_excellence/README.md

 Our final dataset is a balanced panel comprising 290 departments, observed from 2013 to 2020.

-The final dataset, named `xxx.dta`, serves as the starting point for replicating the analyses and tables presented below.
+The final dataset, named `data/data_for_analysis/data_for_analysis.dta`, serves as the starting point for replicating the analyses and tables presented below.